steveklabnik/jujutsu-tutorial/src/hello-world/viewing-contents.md

 to make them unique.

 It's very cool that the UI is communicating this to us!
-And, it's also why the format of change IDs is pretty cool: by using letters, there are less likely to be conflicts, which means these are very often very short, until your repository grows pretty large.
+And, it's also why the format of change IDs is pretty cool: by only using letters K-Z, there will never be a conflict with a commit ID.

 There are many more secrets to `jj log`, but for now, this is enough to be able to go back and look at all of your changes, so we're gonna keep it